Oksol79/volunteer-site-placeholder/data-analytics/README.md

 When creating the Wings of Help project, I worked closely with the team.
 At the initial stage, I described the project idea, defined the strategic approach and planning stages, and prepared the Software Requirements Specification.

-The main KPIs and metrics were developed (3), and together with the designer Sofia Kolomoyets, key user flows and events for analytics were agreed upon (4).
-Additionally, analytical hypotheses were formulated (5) and statistical methods for their verification were described (6).
+The main KPIs and metrics were developed, and together with the designer Sofia Kolomoyets, key user flows and events for analytics were agreed upon.
+Additionally, analytical hypotheses were formulated and statistical methods for their verification were described.

 The next stage was the development of a dataset for the project in Python (7), taking into account the defined KPIs, metrics, and database structure, which was prepared by the front-end developer Anton Blyznyuk.
 The generated dataset consists of four tables: help_categories.csv (8), users.csv (9), help.csv (10), and events.csv (11).